Brent rises above $110 on Iran supply risk

 By Francis Kan

-Iran is also unlikely to support production hikes when the Organization of the Petroleum Exporting Countries meets in Vienna next week, increasing the risk the grouping will fail to raise output at a time when high energy prices threaten to push the global economy into recession.
+Iran is also unlikely to support production increases when the Organization of the Petroleum Exporting Countries (OPEC) meets in Vienna next week, increasing the risk that the grouping will fail to raise output at a time when high energy prices threaten to push the global economy into a recession.

-Brent crude rose 44 cents to $110.38 a barrel by 0554 GMT, after posting a weekly gain of more than 3 percent, in its best weekly percentage gain since mid-October.
+Brent crude rose 51 cents to $110.45 a barrel by 0259 GMT, after posting a weekly gain of more than 3 percent, its best weekly percentage gain since mid-October.

 "Oil traders are pricing in a 20 percent chance of a military conflict with Iran, which could push prices above $200, so they're buying insurance now," said Gordon Kwan, head of energy research at Mirae Asset Management in Hong Kong.

-OPEC member Qatar's energy minister and the grouping's Secretary-General Abdullah al-Badri said in separate comments on Sunday the global oil market was sufficiently supplied.
+OPEC member Qatar's energy minister and the grouping's Secretary-General Abdullah al-Badri said in separate comments on Sunday that the global oil market is sufficiently supplied.

-The dispute over Tehran's nuclear programme heated up over the weekend after Iranian media reported their country's military had shot down a U.S. reconnaissance drone, although a U.S. official said there was no indication the aircraft had been hit.
+The dispute over Tehran's nuclear programme heated up over the weekend after Iranian media reported that their country's military had shot down a U.S. reconnaissance drone, although a U.S. official said there was no indication the aircraft had been shot down.

 Israeli Prime Minister Benjamin Netanyahu has called a nuclear-armed Iran an existential threat to Israel, and along with the United States has said that all options are on the table to deal with such a threat.
 Iran says it is enriching uranium for peaceful purposes.